5 Italian sayings on love

-This Italian proverb pretends to ease the tension after a little quarrel by objecting that a relationship can’t be completely ‘bella’ (or healthy) without a small fight every now and then.
-Of course, it goes without saying that the hardest times make your relationship stronger.
-The adjective litigarello (originating from the verb litigare) is not used in any other expressions but this one.
+This Italian proverb pretends to ease the tension after a little quarrel by objecting that a relationship can’t always be “bella‘(or healthy) without a small fight from time to time.
+Of course, the hardest times make your relationship stronger.
+The adjective litigarello (originating from the verb litigare) is not used in any other expressions, but this one.

-The proverb originates from the Tuscany dialect and means that those who have similar features (both in their bodies and characters) are attracted to each other.
+The proverb originates from the Tuscany dialect and means that those who have similar features (both in their bodies and their characters) are attracted to each other.

-This Italian saying is often used to ease the pains of somebody who is losing playing a game, usually playing cards.
+This Italian saying is often used to ease the pain of somebody who is losing while playing a game, usually playing cards.

 English: You never forget your first love.
 The proverb explains itself.

-English: Love is blind or you can’t rule the heart.
-A person who is love might not see the faults in his/her partner then other might see.
-Pretty malicious, but I have heard it a few times.
+English: Love is blind, or you can’t rule the heart.
+A person who is in love might not see the faults in his/her partner the way others might see them.
+It sounds pretty malicious, but I have heard it a few times.